rweather/interprogram/README.md

     MULTIPLY BY B
     MULTIPLY BY C
     MULTIPLY BY D
-    REPLACE Z

 But that is verbose.
 English to the rescue again with an ampersand:

-    TAKE A, MULTIPLY BY B, & C, & D, REPLACE Z
+    TAKE A, MULTIPLY BY B, & C, & D

 "&" means "repeat the last operation with a new operand".
-Commas are used as statement separators.

-Technically, the following would be even better English and still parsable:

-    TAKE A, MULTIPLY BY B AND C AND D, REPLACE Z

-But the original language went with "&" instead.
-So that's what we will use.
+In English, the above code reads natually as "take A, multiply by B, AND multiply by C, AND multiply by D".
+Also note the use of comma as a statement separator, which is more natural in English.

 ## Character set